New York Center for Facial Plastic Surgery

-Dr. Jacono’s technique differs because it lifts the skin, muscles, and fat pads of the face as a unit releasing the facial ligaments instead of peeling the skin away from its deep structure which puts tension on the skin and muscle layer of the face called the SMAS.
-It also utilizes an abbreviated incision behind the ear that allows his patients to wear their hair up in a ponytail.
+Dr. Jacono’s technique lifts the face’s skin, muscles, and fat pads as a unit.
+He then releases facial ligaments instead of peeling the skin away from its deeper structures.
+He also uses an abbreviated incision behind the ear, which allows his patients to wear their hair back in a ponytail.

 New techniques mean better results and far less recovery time than you might expect.
 Is it time to rethink the knife?

-by Fiorella Valdesolo
+Rewritten from the Original Article by Fiorella Valdesolo